amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-show-carousel-ads-on-facebook.md

 ---
+focuskeyphrase: facebook carousel ads
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: How to Make Carousel Ads on Facebook
-date: 2018-12-07
+date: 2018-12-07T00:00:00.000Z
-description: Need modify desk.
+description: Learn a few simple tips about Facebook Carousel Ads and check out a few great ad examples to make engaging video and image carousels for your audience.
 featuredpost: false
 featuredimage: /img/facebook-carousel-ads-featured-image.jpg
 image: /img/facebook-carousel-ads-featured-image.jpg
+tags:
+  - Facebook ads
+  - image ads
+  - video ads
+seo_title: Best Practices of Using Facebook Carousel Ads for Increasing ROI
+metadescription:
+focus_keyphrase: facebook carousel ads
 seotitle: Best Practices of Using Facebook Carousel Ads for Increasing ROI
-focuskeyphrase: facebook carousel ads
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

-<script src="https://0ec8dc1fc179467d8f9052a5df6153cd.js.ubembed.com" async></script>

 Carousel Ads on Facebook are like merry-go-rounds at amusement parks.
 Visitors have fun while the owner gets their profit.
 Everyone’s satisfied.
 Naturally, managing in an amusement park is a far cry from [Facebook marketing](https://softcube.com/).